Estimated reading time: 13 minutes

 Excoriation is a picking disorder diagnosed as Mrs. CBB couldn’t stop scratching the scabs on her head.

-There were tiny bumps at the bottom of some hair follicles due to folliculitis.
+Due to folliculitis, there were tiny bumps at the bottom of some hair follicles.

 She began picking her scalp, and it would get worse and then bleed and crust up again.

-The more she would scratch the front of her head, it was easy to see the hair loss in the area.
+The more she scratched the front of her head, the easier it was to see the hair loss in the area.

 The doctor told her to stop by wearing a hat to keep her hands away from her head.